RaresAnghel08/rmi-website/content/organisation/rules.md

 ---

-*The BOI 2022 rules will be published shortly.*
+*Competition rules will be published shortly.*